 Circulation Desk: When you want to check out a book, video, DVD, music CD, or read reserve materials for course work, stop here.
 You can also place a hold on books that are checked out to another borrower, ask for a trace for an item you can’t find, and pay fines.
 Your Mendocino College ID with a barcode is your library card; please show it for all transactions.
 The Circulation Desk is also the location for making ID Cards.
 (You must be in a class that is currently meeting in order to check out library materials.
 Library privileges are only extended during the duration of a class.
 One-day or two-day short-term classes must use materials in the library or use the electronic resources.)

-Periodical storage: The new library has open stacks for old copies of magazines and other periodicals.
+Periodical storage: The library has open stacks for old copies of magazines and other periodicals.
 They are arranged alphabetically by title in the stacks in the southeast corner of the library near the patio.
 This is also where the newest periodicals are displayed.

-Listening /viewing area: In the southwest corner of the library you will find eight media viewing station computers that are for viewing/listening to videos, DVDs, CDs and audio books.
+Listening /viewing area: In the southwest corner of the library you will find 8 media viewing station computers that are for viewing/listening to videos, DVDs, CDs and audio books.
 THERE ARE NO FACILITIES FOR DUPLICATING MEDIA IN THE LIBRARY.
 These items are usually protected by copyright laws.

 Services for Students with Disabilities: In the media viewing area there are two computers with Kurzweil software and every attempt has been made to provide a barrier-free environment for students with disabilities.
 In the Listening/viewing area there is a CCTV which lights and magnifies books and periodicals.
-Special Services: Reference ibrarians are the primary “interpreters” of services for the disabled in the sense that they will help the student take advantage of what is available.
+Special Services: Reference Librarians are the primary “interpreters” of services for the disabled in the sense that they will help the student take advantage of what is available.
 To the extent that they are able, reference librarians will give individualized assistance, including retrieving reference books from shelves.
 Circulation Department staff will assist in retrieving materials from the general stacks and help with photocopying.

 Catalog Terminals: These are the six computer screens closest to the Circulation Desk and they are for locating library materials.
 They are not used for regular computing.

 Book stacks: Mendocino College Library uses the Library of Congress Classification System.
 The tall stacks contain the circulating books which may be checked out for an initial three weeks and renewed for an additional three weeks.
 The letters start at A in the northeast corner of the Library and continue to Z near the shorter magazine stacks in the southeast corner.
-Reference Books and encyclopedias are located near the Library Catalog terminals in the short stacks closest to the Circulation Desk.
+Reference books and encyclopedias are located near the Library Catalog terminals in the short stacks closest to the Circulation Desk.

 Study areas: On the outside edges of the library stacks are study tables and group study rooms.
 If you choose to study with a group, please sign up for a group study room at the reference desk.
 (Note: Study groups have priority for using group study rooms.
 If the library is not busy, individuals may use a group study room, but if demand is high, priority is given to groups to use the rooms.).
 The library wishes to maintain a quiet area for study.
-This also means PLEASE TURN OFF OR SILENCE CELULAR PHONES AND OTHER NOISY ELECTRONIC EQUIPMENT.
+This also means PLEASE TURN OFF OR SILENCE YOUR CELL PHONES AND OTHER NOISY ELECTRONIC EQUIPMENT.
 This is basic library etiquette.
 In addition, it will keep the other patrons and the librarians happy.
 Special note: There is a two-hour time limit on group study rooms to allow more students access to them.

 Special Collections: The purpose of this collection is to preserve rare, out-of-print, autographed, or very expensive books from the wear and damage to which items in the regular circulating collection may be subjected.
 Books will be chosen on the basis of the following criteria: